yoaverez/ProtoGenerationLib/docs/configuration.md

 # Configuration Guide

 ## The Generation Options

-The proto generator configuration is contained inside the `ProtoGenerationOptions` object.
+The library configuration is contained inside the `ProtoGenerationOptions` object.

 This class contains properties for following configuration groups: